valbuilds/queer-bot/README.md

 :tada: The bot should work with all its sill features!
 Feel free to edit any bits of code you want.
 (Just remember to follow the license.)
+> Note: Some files are easy edits, they are listed in [EASYEDITS.md](https://github.com/katiebuilder/queer-bot/blob/main/EASYEDITS.md)

 <hr>